 Let’s look at the common reports run from the nominal ledger.
-The screenshots are from a 2013 version of Sage Instant Accounting and will vary slightly from Sage Line 50, as some of the icons are in different positions.
-If you use a desktop version of Sage software, this article is for you, if not, read the version based on Sage’s cloud-based software instead.
+The screenshots are from Sage One Accounting and may vary from Sage’s other online products.
+If you use Sage’s cloud-based software, this article is for you, if not, read the next article in the series based on a desktop version of Sage’s software instead.

 Trial Balance (TB)

 A trial balance is a list of all the nominal ledger accounts, divided between debit and credit columns depending on the balance of each account.
 Its purpose is to check the total debits and credits match, in other words it is a reconciliation, and is used to highlight possible errors.

 In manual accounting, postings errors that are caused by unequal debits and credits will be highlighted by an imbalance on the TB.
 However, in Sage, the software will ensure the double entry is posted correctly so this type of error doesn’t happen.
 Other errors, which do not unbalance the TB, are possible in both manual and computerised accounts though, such as posting to the wrong account or entering VAT-inclusive figures as VAT-exclusive.
 Whilst these types of errors won’t show up as an imbalance, running a TB after processing a series of transactions (eg. opening balances) and checking it, is still a good way of ensuring all is well before moving onto another task.
 This is quickly done by a preview because often there’s no need to print the report.